 Nationwide Children’s Hospital – Healthy Neighborhoods, Healthy Families

 Launched from Nationwide Children’s Hospital, the program examines and addresses the impact of Neighborhood Effect Syndrome in the South Side community of Columbus, Ohio.
 It works to create positive health outcomes for children by targeting affordable housing, education, health and wellness, safe and accessible neighborhoods, and workforce development.
 It has improved the health status and reduced unnecessary health utilization and costs for neighborhood children.
-Relative to two propensity matched neighborhoods, those in the program experienced greather decreases in rates of emergency department use and proabability of inpatiend admission, as well as a smaller increase in the average length of stay for those admitted.
+Relative to two propensity matched neighborhoods, those in the program experienced greater decreases in rates of emergency department use and probability of inpatient admission, as well as a smaller increase in the average length of stay for those admitted.

 - Vacancy rates dropped from 25% to 6%; owner-occupied home sale volumes increased 50% and home prices increased 22%.

 - Early child programs have driven readiness scores from 32% to 96%.